GhoulofGSG9/NS2_WorkshopBackup/README.txt

 If the request does not match the pattern, it is 404'ed.

-If the request DOES match the pattern, but there is no such file, a 202 (request accepted, come back later) is returned and a request is sent to the steam-downloader part of the server.
+If the request DOES match the pattern, but there is no such file, a 202 (request accepted, come back later) is returned.

+If a folder fitting the given mod token exists it will be zipped on demand.

+Otherwise a request is sent to the steam-downloader part of the server.

 The steam downloader will (in the background) try to download information about the given mod_id.
 Once steam answers, the response is analysed and stored away (persisted